gravitystorm/osmf-infra-plans/index.md

 ## Storage

-There's two main types of data storage that most services needs.
+There are two main types of data storage that most services need.
 These are databases, and somewhere to store other data like files.
 Currently every service that needs a database has their own, on the same machine, and stores all their files on the same machine too.
 Only the core database is different, with dedicated high-end database servers and a central file server, separate from the machines that run the service.
 I'll come back to that.

 The industry has coalesced on using [object storage](https://en.wikipedia.org/wiki/Object_storage), for example Amazon S3, for most data needs.
 These work well over network connections, are easy to scale, and are fault tolerant to hardware failures.
 Around three years ago I suggested that we set up [Ceph](https://en.wikipedia.org/wiki/Ceph_(software)) on some spare hardware that we own, and use the S3-compatible API for object storage.
 We could then use this object storage for aerial imagery, for example, and for storing GPX files and user avatars from the main site, and it could be used as a safe place to store data for many of our other services.
 This will avoid the restore-from-backups scenarios for most of our services.